developwithpurpose/front-end-developer-exercise/README.markdown

 * if 2 friends, then show "Thomas Harris and Sharon Thomas are also in Baby Step 3"
 * if 3 friends, then show "Deborah Lee, Shirley Perez, and 1 other friend are also in Baby Step 4"
 * if 4 or more friends, then show "Patricia Allen, Matthew Garcia, and 2 other friends are also in Baby Step 5"

+Consult the mockups about where to put this information and how to style it.